 I’m guilty of holding information close.
 At times I don’t share in order to stay in control, other times it’s a lapse in judgment.
 Regardless, through the readings I have come to the realization that communication is the key to success.
 There are a number of situations that can be avoided if communication is free flowing.
 For instance, if I share all I know about a project there is a better chance that any missed information during the gathering phase will be identified by another who knows all there is to know about the project.
 Access to information keeps everyone in the organization on a level playing field.
 There are no favorites, no misconstrued loyalties, or hurt feelings because the task was given to someone else.
 When everyone knows all there is to know, everyone understands their part in the system and the system functions as one.

 In order to move along the leadership continuum I will need to practice the skills of communication, research, patience and building a vision.
 The PhD program will explicitly teach me the skills for all of the attributes but one…patience.
 Patience I will gain through practice, practice, practice (as Dr. Mastropieri likes to say).
 I am a better information ‘finder’ and ‘synthesizer’ today than I was in August when I started the program.
 And, I expect to be phenomenal by the end of my program.
 Communication (information sharing) is something of a requisite in research work and I hope to infuse this prerequisite into my professional and personal life.
 I really do believe that if everyone is on the same page with all the information available, things run more smoothly!
 Finally, respect…Although, I believe I conduct myself in a professional manner at work, I do tend to lose patience with people and allow my voice and/or mannerism to show that I don’t agree or find ideas insupportable.
 I need to do a better job at listening.
 Listening patiently to others’ opinions is something that I have struggled with all my life.
 This is a skill I will be working on for a long time, as it is a skill that lapses in-and-out of my awareness.
 Listening, I believe will help me be more patient and understanding of other opinions, mental models (‘Buy-in’).

+Silvia, now that I am at the end of this essay, I see someone who is coming to terms with her Machiavellian tendencies.
+These are fine, but as most of the literature we read in the course suggests, it is a short-term solution to organizational growth.
+As you work with others in the program and at school, keep an eye on how people react, and then decide what the next best action to take is to get things done.
+A